-Some of the most durable RVs on the road are Airstream trailers, which can last 40 or more years.
-According to Airstream an estimated 60 to 70% of all Airstreams made are still in use today.
-I doubt if that's true for any other brand of RV, camper, trailer or motor home.
+Some of the most durable RVs on the road are Airstream trailers, which are known for lasting 40 or more years.
+According to Airstream, an estimated 60 to 70 percent of all Airstreams made are still in use today.

-Airstream suggests that its RVs can hold their value equal to the original price or more.
-But when I checked the blue book prices current retail for our 1994 Airstream was 20 to 25% of its new value.
-That could be because we have an older model, or maybe the economy is affecting resale prices.
-A good place to check for current used RV asking prices is RV Online.
+Airstream suggests that its RVs can hold their value equal to the original price or more, but this isn't always the case.
+An excellent place to check for current used RV asking prices is RV Online.

 Affordability: You can buy a good, used Airstream travel trailer for under $20,000, and older ones for under $10,000 and still have many years of maintenance-free use.

-Low Center Of Gravity: Airstream trailers have a low center of gravity that helps keep them stable, especially if you have to make a quick lane change or maneuver around an object in the road.
-Ours is so stable and smooth that I often forget I'm pulling a 34-foot, 10,000-pound (loaded) tow behind me.
+Low Center of Gravity: Airstream trailers have a low center of gravity that helps keep them stable when driving, especially if you have to make a quick lane change or maneuver around an object on the road.

-Quality Construction: Our 1994 Excella built-ins are made of sturdy and beautifully finished wood cabinets, not pressboard or synthetic wood.
-Our mattresses and cushions are original–over 15 years old–and are just beginning to show wear.
-The mini-blinds have held up well, we're still using the original heater and air-conditioner, microwave/convection oven, etc. After all these years, nothing is warped, and doors, drawers and all moving parts fit like a glove.
+Quality Construction: As an example, the 1994 Excella built-ins are made of sturdy and beautifully finished wood cabinets, not pressboard or synthetic wood.
+The mattresses and cushions are original, over 15 years old, and are just beginning to show wear.
+The mini-blinds have held up well, and the owner is still using the original heater and air-conditioner, microwave/convection oven, and so forth.
+After all these years, nothing is warped with little maintenance.
+The doors, drawers, and all moving parts fit like a glove.

-Independent Torsion Axels: We have three of them on our 34-foot Airstream.
-I notice that many of the longer (over 34 feet) 5th wheelers and trailers have only two axels.
-But the independent torsion axels have their own shock absorbers and increase the amount of control you have while towing.
+Independent Torsion Axles: Independent torsion axles have their own shock absorbers and increase the amount of control you have while towing.

-Weight Distribution: Airstream constructs its trailers with the greater weight distributed over the axels and balanced to improve control while towing.
+Weight Distribution: Airstream constructs its trailers with the greater weight distributed over the axles and balanced to improve control while towing.
 You do have to plan your weight distribution when packing your airstream.
-We put our TV, tools and heavier things over the axels and up front to balance the tongue weight with weight in our Excursion.

-Weight Mis-Distribution: Never, never, never let two people stand in the back (bedroom) of a long, unhitched Airstream, like we did, without putting the landing gear down.
-Oops!
-Minimal damage.
+Weight Mis-Distribution: Never let two people stand in the back (bedroom) of a long, unhitched Airstream without putting the landing gear down.
+It will tip.

-The Wally Byam Caravan Club International, complete with forum, escorted caravans, local units you can join, rallies and more is a long-established social Airstream club.
+The Wally Byam Caravan Club International, complete with a forum, escorted caravans, local units you can join, rallies, and more is a long-established social Airstream club.
 Even if you're new to RVing, you can travel like a seasoned full-timer with one of their caravans.